stakater/mto-docs/content/console/templates.md

 #### Resource Mappings

-The Resource Mappings section allows you to define mappings for Kubernetes resources such as Secrets and ConfigMaps, enabling advanced or custom deployment scenarios.
+The Resource Mappings section allows you to define mappings for Kubernetes resources such as Secrets and configmaps, enabling advanced or custom deployment scenarios.
 This is useful for referencing or distributing existing resources across different namespaces.

 ![templateResourceMappings](../images/templateResourceMappings.png)